jadewang425/jadewang425/README.md

 ## <samp>Hi there 👋</samp>

 <samp>My name is Jade.
-I'm a Shopify Developer for Driver Digital, an agency specializes in software development for fashion and beauty brands.
+I'm a Shopify Developer at Driver Digital, an agency specializes in software development for fashion and beauty brands.
 I enjoy crafting aesthetically-pleasing user interfaces.
-My primary responsibity involves developing reusable components in Liquid for new features and/or overall website development.<br>
+My primary responsibity involves developing reusable components using Liquid and TailwindCSS for new features and/or the overall website development.<br>
 Before my career transition into tech, I've held various roles in luxury industry for 7 years.
 It was my most recent role in E-commerce sparked my interest and passion to further pursue a career in software engineering.
 </samp>